jacoknapp/unifi-prune/README.md

 ## How to use

-SSH onto your unifi conosle (in the control center, turn on ssh and set a password.)
+SSH onto your unifi conosle (settings -> control plane -> console, turn on ssh and set a password.)

+SSH into your console.
+THe username is root

 Run the following commands.